jerome-trc/vileboom/docs/gamevers.md

 ## GAMEVERS Lump

-The GAMEVERS lump can be used only when the [COMPLVL](complvl.md) lump has the key of `vanilla`, to specify an exact vanilla complevel.
+The GAMEVERS lump can be used only when the [COMPLVL](complvl.md) lump has the key of `vanilla`, to specify an exact vanilla complevel and turn on [limit-removing](limit_removing.md).

 GAMEVERS will not be read if COMPLVL is absent or if COMPLVL has any other key than `vanilla`.

+Regarding limit-removing, the order of precedence is highest to lowest: parameter > lump > config.
+This means that if a complevel is set through a parameter without limit-removing (example: `-complevel 2`), the GAMEVERS `limit` will be ignored and the game will run **without** limit-removing.

 ### Specification